Desrep/simple_fpu/README.md

 This file is actually only used for instantiation of the units mostly for testing purposes but it still works as the top module, this code can be easily modified or replaced as you wish.
 The signals do the following

-in1p is the firt operand--------input
+in1p is the first operand--------input

 in2p is the second operand--------input